AntirWiki/Antir/content/World Lore/Creatures/Werewolf.md

 A prophecy self-fulfilled, the Lycan became the sub-human monsters they were rumored to have always been.
 Either roaming the remaining woods and giving into the feral fear, forever trapped in a hulking form of fur and teeth, personality lost deep within…or as branded humanoids forced into servitude for the bloody jobs nobody else wanted to take.
 The brand forever visible and a sign of a loose canon that needed to be kept on a tight leash by a gloved hand.
 Never trusted to feel the warmth of a loving touch.
 Beaters, brutes, assassins, gravediggers, contracted killers.
 Kept far away from the eyes of common society, and of eachother.
 Their reputation for senseless wolfish brutality and push into the nocturnal underbelly of society, working by moonlight, is where the term “lunacy” arose in common slang.
 The wolf mark was an imperfect solution.
 Powerful enough to suppress the spread of the curse and its bodily consequences, but not the source.
 It was a cage too small for its inhabitor.
 A design made for a beast without compassion.
 A perpetuator of the negative cycle.
 Solitary confinement always furthers insanity.
 A pacing dog’s tightly wound spring.
 A ticking time bomb waiting to go off.

-## MY WORK WITH LUPINOTUUM INSANIA
+## My Work with Lupinotuum Insania
 _Journal date: unknown._

 **-presumably written from within her room at the canopy of The Howling Tree**